saikumar1767/RenewableEnergyAnalytics/README.md

 ## Deployment

 The Dockerfile enables containerization for smooth deployment.
-Instructions are provided above for deploying the application and server to AWS services, ensuring scalability and security.
+I've shared the instructions above for deploying the application and server to AWS services to ensure they are secure.
 HTTPS is implemented to enhance protection during deployment.

 ## Git CI/CD